tsmith512/tsmithcreative/content/blog/2017-04-23-building-travelogue/index.md

   Combining automatic location tracking, geocoding, route planning, map design, and a custom theme frontend on a Tumblr blog to bring friends and family along on one hell of a ride.
-tags: [engineering, side projects, travel]
+tags: [side project, travel, maps]
 ---

 {{< update "2019-03" >}}